voxel51/eta/docs/virtualenv.md

 > This is a bit of a hack, but it seems to work.

-You can symlink an existing global OpenCV installation into your virtual environment.
+You can symlink an existing globally-installed OpenCV distribution on your machine into a virtual environment.
 For example:

 ```shell
 # eta2